andieroid/robprog/README.md

 <img src="https://github.com/andieroid/robprog/blob/main/grape_counter/scripts/images/initial-rviz-launch.png">

-b) To start the required RVIZ configuration, *in a new tab* type: roslaunch uol_cmp9767m_tutorial topo_nav.launch.
-Once this is running, you need to open the *modified* .rviz config file that contains a map; this is called topo_nav.rviz, found in /CMP9767M/uol_cmp9767m_tutorial/config/topo_nav.rviz.
+b) To start the required RVIZ configuration, *in a new tab* type: `roslaunch uol_cmp9767m_tutorial topo_nav.launch`.
+Once this is running, you need to open the *modified* .rviz config file that contains a map; this is called topo_nav.rviz, found in `/CMP9767M/uol_cmp9767m_tutorial/config/topo_nav.rviz`.

 <img src="https://github.com/andieroid/robprog/blob/main/grape_counter/scripts/images/selecting-the-modified-config-file.png">
 This modified config provides the robot with a map that allows it to navigate around the vine; this is what you should see now:

 <img src="https://github.com/andieroid/robprog/blob/main/grape_counter/scripts/images/rviz-launched.png">

 c) Finally, the code that controls the grape counting process needs to be located and launched.
 This python code is located within scripts.
-From a new tab, type (or copy/paste) cd catkin_ws/src/robprog/grape_counter/scripts/.
+From a new tab, type (or copy/paste) cd `catkin_ws/src/robprog/grape_counter/scripts/`.
 To run the grape-counter (depending on your set up) type either python or python3 fruit_counter_main.py.
 This will launch a window that shows a black screen with some white blobs (see image below).
 This confirms that the configuration is correct and that the grape counter is running.

 <img src="https://github.com/andieroid/robprog/blob/main/grape_counter/scripts/images/black-screen-with-white-blobs.png">